Bristol Bears and Bath rugby players scrum together for Wooden Spoon

 In their new role, Wooden Spoon’s new ambassadors will provide a strong shoulder to the charity’s life-changing work; whether by helping to spread the word about Wooden Spoon, volunteering their time or helping to tackle charity sporting challenges.

 (L-R) Rhys Priestland (Bath and Wales), Harry Thacker (Bristol Bears), Piers O’Conor (Bristol Bears) and Sarah Bern (Bristol Bears and England)

-Most recently Wooden Spoon Bristol and Bath donated £5,000 to local charity, Jessie May Children’s Hospice at Home to support the local children’s hospice service through the COVID-19 pandemic.
+Most recently Wooden Spoon Bristol, Bath & Somerset donated £5,000 to local charity, Jessie May Children’s Hospice at Home to support the local children’s hospice service through the COVID-19 pandemic.
 The donation to Jessie May Children’s Hospice at Home will enable the local charity to run a vital service to terminally ill children and their families in Bristol and the surrounding areas.
 Jessie May Children’s Hospice service will continue to provide specialist nurses giving vital respite care, emotional support, end of life care, and bereavement support to families with a child with a life-threatening condition.